 For direct to home satellite television services try this introduction: https://en.satexpat.com/tv/nigeria/

 Only your latitude matters.
 Set the main motor axis angle and the small downward tilt of the dish and with the motor central align the dish towards the due south satellite.
 Motor rotation angles to the east are positive, to the west negative.
 See here for more instructions and examples of polar mount set up.

 Lat, long and dish pointing results of this page may be in error.

 The latitude and longitude are not intended for navigational purposes of aircraft, ship, vehicle or other purposes.
 Magnetic azimuth bearings are approximate and vary slightly from year to year.
 Use is entirely at your own risk.
 Apply common sense and don't believe every number that comes out of a computer system.
-Take care with satellite dish pointing to not injure others by dropping tools or hurting yourself by falling down.
+Take care with dish pointing to not injure others by dropping tools or hurting yourself by falling down.
 Lines delineating the West Africa countries and territories are approximate.

 This page is on the satsig.net web site and is Copyright SSL (c) 2007 All rights reserved.

 Page started 12 Jan 2009, updated 9 April 2021.
 Amended 6 March 2022.